-Following discussion around tackling discrimination in the beer and pub industry CAMRA is launching an Inclusivity, Diversity and Equality Review Group to ensure members and non-members do not suffer discrimination and feel safe and welcome within the organisation and at its events.
+Following discussion around tackling discrimination in the beer and pub industry CAMRA launched the Inclusion, Diversity and Equality Review Group to ensure members and non-members do not suffer discrimination and feel safe and welcome within the organisation and at its events.

-The Group will be tasked to look at CAMRA’s existing equality and diversity policies and processes to identify any gaps, weakness or improvements that can be made.
-The Group will also review the organisation’s Disciplinary processes and policies to ensure nothing is discouraging people from reporting discrimination, harassment or abuse – and that when it is reported, it is being dealt with appropriately.
+The Review looked at CAMRA’s existing equality and diversity policies and processes to identify any gaps, weakness or improvements that can be made.
+The Group will also reviewed the organisation’s Disciplinary processes and policies to ensure nothing is discouraging people from reporting discrimination, harassment or abuse – and that when it is reported, it is being dealt with appropriately.

 Bianca Ambrose (she/her)

 Bianca runs a women’s beer group for her local CAMRA branch.
 In her professional life she works as a social scientist for government, her volunteering roles include time as a school governor and trustee.
 In these roles Bianca has researched equality, diversity and inclusion issues, worked on widening access and inclusion in employment and education, and has built up an understanding of EqIAs, equality standards and public sector duties in this area.